|Young Marines Board of Directors

 |William L. Smith

 Mr. Smith is with LMI, Government Consulting.
-He is currently assigned as the Regional Director, North Africa and is also designated as the Branch Manager in Tripoli, Libya assisting the Government of Libya.
+He is currently assigned as the Regional Director, North Africa.
 Since joining LMI he has supported a wide variety of assignments to include: providing strategic planning at the Department of State and Embassy Kabul; supporting the U.S. Institute for Peace with a congressionally mandated review of the national security strategy; leading the Iraqi Strategic Logistics Study team in Baghdad; and managing a Logistics Test and Experimentation team of Boeing test engineers with the Army’s Future Combat System (FCS) program.

 Mr. Smith retired from the Marine Corps as a Colonel.
 His assignments included Commanding Officer, Officer Candidates School, command of infantry organizations from platoon through battalion, Director Coalition and Special Warfare Center, and as a United Nations Peacekeeper with the U.S. Military Observer Group Palestine.
 His Pentagon assignments include Deputy for Marine Corps Matters with the Secretary of the Navy’s Office of Program Appraisal and Military Assistant to the Assistant Commandant.